Adi-iitd/AI-Art/README.md

 ![1](https://user-images.githubusercontent.com/41862477/50483300-416e9a00-0a11-11e9-8b77-e91d30a409bb.jpg)

-Image-to-Image translation is a class of vision and graphics problems where the goal is to learn the mapping between an input image and an output image using a training set of aligned image pairs.
+<p align = "justify"> Image-to-Image translation is a class of vision and graphics problems where the goal is to learn the mapping between an input image and an output image using a training set of aligned image pairs.
 However, for many tasks, paired training data will not be available.
-So, the authors in [this](https://arxiv.org/pdf/1703.10593.pdf) paper presented an approach for learning to translate an image from a source domain X to a target domain Y in the absence of paired examples.
+So, the authors in [this](https://arxiv.org/pdf/1703.10593.pdf) paper presented an approach for learning to translate an image from a source domain X to a target domain Y in the absence of paired examples. </p>

-*The goal is to learn a mapping **G : X → Y** such that the distribution of images from G(X) is indistinguishable from the distribution Y using an adversarial loss.
-Because this mapping is highly under-constrained, they coupled it with an inverse mapping **F : Y → X** and introduced a cycle consistency loss to enforce **F(G(X)) ≈ X** (and vice-versa).*
+<p align = "justify"> <i> The goal is to learn a mapping <b> G : X → Y </b> such that the distribution of images from G(X) is indistinguishable from the distribution Y using an adversarial loss.
+Because this mapping is highly under-constrained, they coupled it with an inverse mapping <b> F : Y → X </b> and introduced a cycle consistency loss to enforce <b> F(G(X)) ≈ X </b> (and vice-versa). </i> </p>

 ### Motivation:

-Obtaining paired training data can be difficult and expensive.
+<p align = "justify"> Obtaining paired training data can be difficult and expensive.
 For example, only a couple of datasets exist for tasks like semantic segmentation, and they are relatively small.
-Obtaining input-output pairs for graphics tasks like **artistic stylization** can be even more difficult since the desired output is highly complex, typically requiring artistic authoring.
-For many tasks, like **object transfiguration** (e.g., zebra <-> horse), the desired output is not even well-defined.
+Obtaining input-output pairs for graphics tasks like <b> artistic stylization </b> can be even more difficult since the desired output is highly complex, typically requiring artistic authoring.
+For many tasks, like <b> object transfiguration </b> (e.g., zebra <-> horse), the desired output is not even well-defined.
 Therefore, the authors tried to present an algorithm that can learn to translate between domains without paired input-output examples.
 The primary assumption is that there exists some underlying relationship between the domains.
-Although there is a lack of supervision in the form of paired examples, supervision at the level of sets can still be exploited: *one set of images in domain X and a different set in domain Y.*
+Although there is a lack of supervision in the form of paired examples, supervision at the level of sets can still be exploited: <i> one set of images in domain X and a different set in domain Y. </i> </p>

-The optimal G thereby translates the domain X to a domain Y* distributed identically to Y. However, such a translation does not guarantee that an individual input x and output y are paired up in a meaningful way – there are infinitely many mappings G that will induce the same distribution over y*.
-Key points:
+<p align = "justify"> The optimal G thereby translates the domain X to a domain Y <i> distributed identically to Y. However, such a translation does not guarantee that an individual input x and output y are paired up in a meaningful way – there are infinitely many mappings G that will induce the same distribution over y </i>.
+Key points: </p>

-- Difficult to optimize adversarial objective in isolation - standard procedures often lead to the well-known problem of mode collapse
+- <p align = "justify"> Difficult to optimize adversarial objective in isolation - standard procedures often lead to the well-known problem of mode collapse. </p>
-- Exploited the property that translation should be **Cycle consistent**.
-Mathematically, translator G : X → Y and another translator F : Y → X, should be inverses of each other (and both mappings should be bijections).
+- <p align = "justify"> Exploited the property that translation should be <b> Cycle consistent </b>.
+Mathematically, translator G : X → Y and another translator F : Y → X, should be inverses of each other (and both mappings should be bijections) </p>.
-- Enforcing the structural assumption by training both the mapping G and F simultaneously, and adding a cycle consistency loss that encourages ***F(G(x)) ≈ x and G(F(y)) ≈ y***.
+- <p align = "justify"> Enforcing the structural assumption by training both the mapping G and F simultaneously, and adding a cycle consistency loss that encourages <b> <i> F(G(x)) ≈ x and G(F(y)) ≈ y </b> </i> </p>.

 ![2](https://user-images.githubusercontent.com/41862477/50504160-b1bd0000-0a91-11e9-9909-29b2121449b8.jpg)

-> *As illustrated in figure, their model includes two mappings **G : X → Y and F : Y → X**.
-In addition, they introduced two adversarial discriminators DX and DY , where DX aims to distinguish between images {x} and translated images {F(y)}; in the same way, DY aims to discriminate between {y} and {G(x)}.
-So, final objective contains two types of terms: adversarial losses for matching the distribution of generated images to the data distribution in the target domain; and cycle consistency losses to prevent the learned mappings G and F from contradicting each other.*
+> <p align = "justify"> <i> As illustrated in figure, their model includes two mappings <b> G : X → Y and F : Y → X. </b> In addition, they introduced two adversarial discriminators DX and DY , where DX aims to distinguish between images {x} and translated images {F(y)}; in the same way, DY aims to discriminate between {y} and {G(x)}.
+So, final objective contains two types of terms: adversarial losses for matching the distribution of generated images to the data distribution in the target domain; and cycle consistency losses to prevent the learned mappings G and F from contradicting each other. </i> </p>

 #### Adversarial Loss:

-Adversarial loss is applied to both mapping functions -  G : X → Y and its discriminator DY and  F : Y → X and its discriminator DX, where G tries to generate images G(x) that look similar to images from domain Y , while DY aims to distinguish between translated samples G(x) and real samples y (similar condition holds for the other one).
+<p align = "justify"> Adversarial loss is applied to both mapping functions -  G : X → Y and its discriminator DY and  F : Y → X and its discriminator DX, where G tries to generate images G(x) that look similar to images from domain Y , while DY aims to distinguish between translated samples G(x) and real samples y (similar condition holds for the other one). </p>

 - Generator (G) tries to minimize ``` E[x∼pdata(x)] (D(G(x)) − 1)** 2```
 - Discriminator (DY) tries to minimize ``` E[y∼pdata(y)] (D(y) − 1)**2 + E[x∼pdata(x)] D(G(x))**2```